Updated: Mar 9

 Nature Walk.
 I will never stop recommending a pleasant walk in a park, on the beach or around a lake.
 These are gifts given to us by nature, and the benefits to our mood are immense.
 If you live in a city, you can take a walk at your closest park.

 Eat healthy food, pay attention to what you eat.
 Your food intake nourishes both body and mind.
-Prepare healthy meals on your own, so that your body can grow, repair, and function well.
+Prepare healthy meals on your own so that your body can grow, repair, and function well.

 Options are endless, and don't forget to:

-If you want to know more, feel free to contact me.
+Feel free to contact me.